4 Ways the Best Employee Wellness Programs Improve Employee Health

 Humans are very social creatures.
 We depend upon each other for many things, including our attempts to be healthy.
 Spouses and significant others are perhaps the most important part of a successful behavior change effort.
 Is is possible to change behaviors without the help of others, but it is extremely difficult.
 It is easier to be healthy when someone is joining us on this journey.
 Social support can include more than just spouses and significant others.

 It can include coworkers, professional colleagues, friends, neighbors, church groups, and even pets.
 Yes, a dog can provide an enormous amount of encouragement and support for taking a daily walk.
-Dog owners know what I’m talking about.
+Dog owners know the drill.
 Dogs love to go for walks and dog owners feel obligated to take them.
-I call this puppy peer pressure.
+This is called puppy peer pressure.

 Obviously it can cost more money to include spouses and significant others in your wellness program.
 But it’s likely you are paying for the medical expenses of spouses and significant others.
 If the goal of your wellness program is to reduce employee medical expenses, it only makes sense that you would help all plan members improve health behaviors.